5jt/dyalog-cookbook/manuscript/03_structure.md

 Let's assume you've done the convenient thing.
 Your code is in a workspace.
 Everything it needs to run is defined in the workspace.
 Maybe you set a latent expression, so the program starts when you load the workspace.

 In this chapter, we shall convert a DWS (saved workspace) to some DYALOG scripts and a DYAPP script to assemble an active workspace from them.
-Starting from scripts and assembling the workspace from scratch has a big advantage: you know that your workspace won't be corrupted.
+Using scripts to store your source code has many advantages: You can use a traditional source code management system rather than having your code and data stored in a binary blob.
+Changes that you make to your source code are saved immediately, rather than relying on your remembering to save the workspace at some suitable point in your work process.
+Finally, you don't need to worry about crashes in your code or externally called modules which might prevent your from saving your work - or even corruption of the active workspace which might prevent you from saving it.

-A> The _workspace_ (WS) is where the APL interpreter manages all code and all data.
-After establishing the code the WS will be fine.
-However, once you start running the program the likelyhood of damaging the WS in one way or another increases.
-This es hardly ever a problem when a program is just loaded and executed but it is a different story when you actually develop.
-For example, when you use the Tracer and change the code while executing it then there is always the possibility of the WS getting corrupted.
+A> The _workspace_ (WS) is where the APL interpreter manages all code and all data in memory.
+The Dyalog tracer / debugger has extensive edit-and-continue capabilities, the downside is that these have occasionally these have been known to corrupt the workspace.
 A>
 A>
-A>The interpreter checks the WS's integrity every now and then; how often can be influenced by setting certain debug flags; see "The APL Command Line" in the documentation for details.
+A>The interpreter checks WS integrity every now and then; how often can be influenced by setting certain debug flags; see "The APL Command Line" in the documentation for details.
 A>
-A>When it finds that the WS is damaged it will create a dump file called "aplcore" and quit.
-This measure is taken in order to make sure that you do not continue executing your code in a corrupted WS because that may well have unexpected results, or worse.
+A>When it finds that the WS is damaged it will create a dump file called "aplcore" and exit, in order to prevent you application from producing (or storing) incorrect results.
 A>
-A>That's why seasoned developers like the idea of compiling a WS freshly when they start working on it.
+A>Regularly rebuilding the workspace from source files removes the risk of accumulating damage to the binary workspace.
 A>
 A>Note that an aplcore is useful in two ways:
 A>
 A>* You can copy from it.
 It's not a good idea to copy the whole thing though; something has been wrong with it after all.
-It's fine however to copy an particular object (or some objects) from it.
+It may be fine to recover a particular object (or some objects) from it, although you would be advised to extract the source and rebuild recovered objects from the source, rather than using binary data recovered from an aplcore.
 Add a colon: `)copy aplcore. myObj`
 A>
 A>* Send the aplcore to Dyalog.
-It's kind of a dump, so they might be able to draw a conclusion as to what caused the problem.
-The chances for this are not great but significantly larger than zero.
-When you can reproduce the aplcore it is almost a certainty that Dyalog will be able to figure out what went wrong.
+It's kind of a dump, so they might be able to determine the cause of your problem.

 ## How can you distribute your program?